kaynert/-Sign-Up-Service-with-AWS/README.md

 4. AWS Lambda sends an email notification to the users email when registration is successful .
 5. AWS Lambda sends all user entries into dynamodb.

+In this cost-optimized solution, we leverage AWS Lambda functions for the web app's functionality.
+The web app is responsible for handling user requests and interactions.
+When a user adds a new record, the web app invokes a Lambda function to process the request.
+The Lambda function interacts with DynamoDB to add the new record and can also trigger notifications using Simple Email Service (SES) based on app activity.
+The system's performance is optimized by utilizing serverless functions, which scale automatically based on demand.

 # Technologies Used
 1. Terraform
 2. AWS DynamoDb